SEDERS FOR YOU

 Permission is hereby granted to reproduce this material in any non-profit medium provided that its content is not altered and this notice is appended.
 We would appreciate receiving a copy of any publication in which it appears: Randi Spiegel, 48 Roosevelt Street, Roseland, NJ 07068 / rspieg{at_sign_here}yahoo.com

-Murray Spiegel's Second Seder Gang (to the tune of "Sgt.
+Murray Spiegel's Second Seder Gang (tune of "Sgt.
 Pepper's Lonely Hearts Club Band")

 by Randi Spiegel, Passover 2005